adetokunbo/mem-info/README.md

   -S,--show_swap           Show swap information -r,--reverse             Reverses the output order so that output descends on
                            the sorting field
+  --proc-root ARG          the root directory of the process file hierachy
+                           (default: "/proc")
   -w,--watch N             Measure and show memory every N seconds (N > 0) -p,--pids <pid1> [ -p pid2 ... -p pidN ]
                            Only show memory usage of the specified PIDs